American Tower (AMT)

 Steven Vondran, President and Chief Executive Officer

-Mr. Vondran joined American Tower in 2000 and has held various leadership positions, including Executive Vice President and Global Chief Operating Officer (interim), and Executive Vice President and President, U.S. Tower Division, overseeing the U.S. data center business.
-Prior to American Tower, he was an associate at the law firm of Lewellen & Frazier LLP and a telecommunications consultant with Young & Associates, Inc.
+Steven Vondran became President and Chief Executive Officer of American Tower Corporation in February 2024, succeeding Thomas A. Bartlett.
+He joined American Tower in 2000 and has held numerous leadership roles, including Executive Vice President and Global Chief Operating Officer, and Executive Vice President and President, U.S. Tower Division, overseeing the U.S. data center business.
+Prior to joining American Tower, Mr. Vondran was an associate at the law firm of Lewellen & Frazier LLP and served as a telecommunications consultant with Young & Associates, Inc. He also served as a Law Clerk to the Hon.
+John Stroud on the Arkansas Court of Appeals.
+Mr. Vondran is a member of the Business Roundtable and Nareit Executive Board, and has served on the boards of the Wireless Infrastructure Association (WIA) and the Cellular Telecommunications Industry Association (CTIA).
+He joined the Ameren Corporation board of directors in January 2025.

-Mr. Smith joined American Tower in October 2009.
-He previously served as Senior Vice President, Corporate Finance and Treasurer, and Chief Financial Officer of American Tower's U.S. Tower Division.
-Before joining American Tower, Mr. Smith served as Executive Vice President, Chief Financial Officer, and a general Board Member of Lightower, a private equity-backed wireless infrastructure company.
-He also held roles as Chief Financial Officer and Treasurer for RoweCom, a publicly traded company, and held several leadership positions at Nextel Communications.
+Rodney Smith is the Executive Vice President, Chief Financial Officer, and Treasurer of American Tower.
+He joined the company in October 2009, previously serving as Senior Vice President, Corporate Finance and Treasurer, and Senior Vice President and Chief Financial Officer of American Tower's U.S. Tower Division.
+Before joining American Tower, Mr. Smith held the position of Executive Vice President, Chief Financial Officer, and a general Board Member of Lightower, a private equity-backed wireless infrastructure company.
+He also served as Chief Financial Officer and Treasurer (and earlier as Vice President and Controller) for RoweCom, a publicly traded company.
+Earlier in his career, Mr. Smith held several leadership positions at Nextel Communications.

 Ruth Dowling, Executive Vice President, Chief Administrative Officer, General Counsel and Secretary